 - They don't know how to overcome challenges

 Sure, there are a lot of grouchy, sad, negative people in our trade.
-That’s true in EVERY job, tradespeople just tend to express it with a few more expletives than some other more “refined” professions.
-You’ve really got to learn to deal with negative people while finding ways to spend more time with positive and helpful people.
-Sometimes that means finding a different company and sometimes it means using it as an opportunity to build some resilience within yourself.
+That's true in EVERY job; tradespeople just tend to express it with a few more expletives than some other more “refined” professions.
+You've really got to learn to deal with negative people while finding ways to spend more time with positive and helpful people.
+Sometimes, that means finding a different company, and other times, it means using it as an opportunity to build some resilience within yourself.

-Remember, this is all about you choosing a path that will take you where YOU want to go.
-Everything else is just circumstances and you will decide whether they make you better or bitter.
+Remember, this is all about choosing a path that will take you where YOU want to go.
+Everything else is just circumstances, and you will decide whether they make you better or bitter.

 In the words of Forrest Gump: